Update: FDA approves Orgovyx, the first oral hormone therapy of its type for treating advanced prostate cancer

 - Orgovyx group: Received Orgovyx as a pill once daily for 48 weeks.

-- Leuprolide group: Received leuprolide acetate (a standard androgen deprivation therapy known as a luteinizing hormone releasing hormone agonist) by injection once every three months for 48 weeks.
+- Leuprolide group: Received leuprolide acetate (a standard known as a luteinizing hormone releasing hormone agonist) by injection once every three months for 48 weeks.

 The goal of the treatment was to achieve and sustain a “castrate level” of testosterone (the level achieved by surgical removal of the testes) between day 29 and week 48.